List of NASCAR race wins by Hendrick Motorsports: Wins by track

 Hendrick has won on 16 different tracks in the series, with JG Motorsports winning at Homestead–Miami Speedway in 2000 with Rick Hendrick as part owner.
 The team won six times at Charlotte Motor Speedway and four times at Daytona International Speedway.
-Hendrick's first road course win in the Xfinity series was at Circuit of the Americas in 2024.
+Hendrick's first road course win in the O'Reilly Auto Parts Series was at Circuit of the Americas in 2024.